geodezyx.stats package

 Parameters:

-datein (datetime or date) – The date to get the season color for.
+datein (datetime.date or datetime.datetime) – The date to get the season color for.

 Returns: